 Once we have received confirmation of your results, providing they meet the entry criteria, your offer is updated to unconditional.

 Unconditional offer holders do not need to send any further confirmation of their results.
 We will send further information about enrolment in mid-July.

 When are places confirmed

-A-level results are released on Tuesday 10th August 2021, although this may change based on Government guidance.
+A-level results are usually released in August each year, although this may change based on Government guidance.
 If achieved grades are the only outstanding condition of an offer, we will confirm our decisions on this date.

-Key dates for UCAS applications may change in line with Government guidance - to see the latest dates, please check the UCAS website.
+Key dates for UCAS applications may change each year - to see the latest dates, please check the UCAS website.

 If you don't meet the conditions of your offer

 If you don't meet the entry requirements for your course, we may look to make an alternative offer for a foundation degree or alternative course with lower entry requirements where possible.
 You have up until enrolment to meet the conditions of your offer.

 It is understandable that there may be some uncertainty around apprenticeships in the current climate.
 Please contact us if you have any concerns or queries regarding your course.

 We use guidance from UKCISA to help assess your fee status (i.e. whether you're eligible for Home or International fees).